 Our Three Week Peru Itinerary

-- Puno and Taquile Island (this island is silent/three nights) then Bolivia (two and a half weeks)
+- Puno and Taquile Island (this island is silent/three nights) then Bolivia (two and a half weeks – check our guide)

 Currency in Peru